quicwg/base-drafts/draft-ietf-quic-http.md

   specific error code, or endpoint declines to use the more specific error code.

 HTTP_MALFORMED_FRAME (0x01XX):
 : An error in a specific frame type.
-The frame type is included as the last byte of the error code.
+If the frame type is `0xfe` or less, the type is included as the last byte of the error code.
 For example, an error in a MAX_PUSH_ID frame would be indicated with the code (0x10D).
+The last byte `0xff` is used to indicate any frame type greater than `0xfe`.

 # Security Considerations